code-with-amitk/Code-examples/System-Design/Scalable/Distributed_Downloading_Systems/README.md

 ## Distributed Downloading Systems
 - **What?**
   - n number of users(in nearby area) downloads chunks of Huge file(Eg: Movie video, TV Serial Video) and share fragment among them.
-User-1 downloads fragment-1, user-2=fragment-2
+User-1 downloads fragment-1, user-2=fragment-2 so on.
+Now some nearby user in network who does not have fragment-1 is supplied by user-1.
-  -
+- **Advantages?**
+  - *1.* A low bandwidth user can download file quickly.
+  - *2.* Saves network bandwidth, redundant/lost packets are lowered.